-This section looks at the governance framework for disaster risk reduction with relevance to Bratislava's identified sites.
-It elaborates the relevant policies, strategies, visions and action plans for disaster risk management in Bratislava at the different governance levels.
+This section looks at the governance framework for disaster risk reduction (DRR) with relevance to Bratislava's identified sites.
+It elaborates the relevant policies, strategies, visions and action plans for disaster risk management in Bratislava at national, regional and local governance levels.
+International frameworks for DRR are listed in Annex 10.3, rather than elaborated on in this section.
+Among these, the Sendai Framework warrants a particular mention.
+As such, this section concludes with a reflection on to what extent local level governance takes into account the Sendai Framework.